 “You are still exalting yourself against my people and will not let them go.”

-These are strong words from God to Pharaoh.
+Exodus 9:17 shows some strong words from God to Pharaoh.
 He has just said that my name will be proclaimed in all the earth.
 God said that to Pharaoh, that I am worthy of worship in all the earth.
 That’s the whole point of why God is bringing his people out of Egypt.
 We see it over and over and over again, so that they may worship him.
 That’s what Moses has said to Pharaoh over and over again, “Let this people go that they may worship God.”
 And that’s what God is saying to Pharaoh right here.
 “I’m showing my power against you because my name will be proclaimed in all the earth.
 My name will be worshiped.
 God is worthy of worship.”

 In each of our lives, we are tempted to live for our purposes instead of God’s praise.

 God’s Praise Over Our Temptations